 The Holy Bible: English Standard Version.
 (2016).
 (Jn 20:1–18).
 Wheaton: Standard Bible Society.

 Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, and by which you are being saved, if you hold fast to the word I preached to you—unless you believed in vain.

 Could their faith have been “in vain”?
 What a strange expression this is.
-Something in vain is wasted, it produces no results and therefore it is usless – ‘A vain hope of finding work”.
-It has no likelihood of fulfilment.
+Something in vain is wasted, it produces no results and therefore it is useless – ‘A vain hope of finding work”.
+It has no likelihood of fulfillment.
 So the original word was the latin word “vanus”, empty or without substance, and a vain person is in the end a person who has an unjustified high opinion of their own appearance, abilities or worth.